 Everything About Vegetable Tanned Leather

-What is Vegetable Tanned Leather?
+What is Vegetable Tanned Leather

-What does the term "vegetable tanning" mean?
+What does "veg tan" mean?

 What makes vegetable tanning so special?